British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 5.1.1.** The Court may permit the filing of motions and pleadings not listed in Rule 5.1 with good reason.

+**Rule 5.2.** Motions, pleadings, and their answers under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 6. Discovery and Disclosure Requirements

 **Rule 6.1.** In a criminal proceeding, the Court may order a period of discovery *sua sponte* no less than 24 hours unless agreed on by both parties.